Metaleer/hexchat-scripts/README.md

 # hexchat-scripts
-A bunch of HexChat scripts
+A bunch of HexChat scripts that probably no-one will use. :P